Bjarkøy Municipality

 Bjarkøy is a former municipality in Troms county, Norway.
 The 73.6 km2 municipality existed from 1838 until it was merged with Harstad Municipality on 1 January 2013.
 The administrative centre of the municipality was the village of Nergården on the island of Bjarkøya.
 The island municipality was spread across several islands: Bjarkøya, Sandsøya, Grytøya (northern half), Krøttøya, and many smaller ones.
-Originally, the municipality also included the southwestern part of the large island of Senja.
+Originally, the municipality also included the southwestern tip of the large island of Senja.

+Prior to its dissolution in 2013, the 73.6 km2 municipality was the 399th largest by area out of the 429 municipalities in Norway.
+Bjarkøy Municipality was the 427th most populous municipality in Norway with a population of about 455, making it the 3rd smallest in the country.
+The municipality's population density was 6.2 PD/km2 and its population had decreased by 17.9% over the previous 10-year period.

-One of the reasons why Bjarkøy merged with Harstad in 2013 was due to the promised funding of the Bjarkøy Fixed Link project.
-It would link the main islands of Bjarkøy together with a bridge and undersea road tunnel enabling residents to drive further which would drastically shorten the ferry ride to Harstad.
+One of the reasons why Bjarkøy merged with Harstad Municipality in 2013 was due to the promised funding of the Bjarkøy Fixed Link project.
+It would link the main islands of Bjarkøy together with a bridge and undersea road tunnel enabling residents to drive further which would drastically shorten the ferry ride to the mainland in Harstad.

 General information

-The prestegjeld (church parish) of Sand was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-The name was later changed to Bjarkøy.
+The prestegjeld (church parish) of Sand was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The name was later changed to "Bjarkøy".
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the southernmost part of the island of Senja (the Senjehesten peninsula) and the Lemmingsvær island (total population of the two locations: 480) was transferred from Bjarkøy to Tranøy Municipality.
-On 1 January 2013, Bjarkøy Municipality was merged with Harstad Municipality to the south, forming a new, larger municipality called Harstad.
+On 1 January 2013, Bjarkøy Municipality was merged with Harstad Municipality to the south, forming a new, larger Harstad Municipality.